Lombok: Demographics

 The island's inhabitants are 85% Sasak, whose ancestors are thought to have migrated from Java in the first millennium BC.
 Other residents include an estimated 10–15% Balinese, with the small remainder being Chinese-Peranakan Indonesians, Javanese, Sumbawa and Arab Indonesians.

 The Sasak population are culturally and linguistically closely related to the Balinese, but unlike the Hindu Balinese, the majority are Muslim and the landscape is punctuated with mosques and minarets.
 Islamic traditions and holidays influence the Island's daily activities.

 In 2008 the Island of Lombok had 866,838 households and an average of 3.635 persons per household.
-The 2020 census recorded a population of 5,320,092 people in the province of NTB; the official estimate as at mid 2022 was 5,590,359 of which over 70.9% reside on Lombok, giving it a population of 3,963,842 at that date.
+The 2020 census recorded a population of 5,320,092 people in the province of NTB; the official estimate as at mid 2022 was 5,590,359 of which over 70.9% reside on Lombok, giving it a population of 3,963,842 at that date, similar to New Zealand's North Island.

 Religion

 The oldest mosque dating from 1634 in Bayan.

 Pura Meru in Mataram, a Hindu temple built in 1720.

 Buddhist Temple near Tanjung on the north coast.